cecid/hermes-docs/docs/source/application.rst

       soapElement.addTextNode(value);
       return soapElement;

 #.
-Save changes to the SOAP message.
+Save the changes to the SOAP message.

    .. code-block:: java

       request.saveChange();

 #.
-Send the SOAP request to Hermes AS2 message history web service and get a SOAP response.
+Send the SOAP request to Hermes to get an AS2 message history and get a SOAP response.

    .. code-block:: java

       SOAPMessage response = soapConn.call(request, receiverListWSURL);
       SOAPBody responseBody = response.getSOAPBody();

-#.
-SOAP response:
+   Here is the SOAP response.

    .. code-block:: xml